-The second annual Poseidon's Parade, a celebration of summer and the ocean, will step off Sept.
-19 at Beach 106th Street in Rockaway Beach, on the newly-rebuilt boardwalk.
+The second annual Poseidon's Parade, a celebration of summer and the ocean, will step off on Saturday, Sept.
+17 at Beach 106th Street in Rockaway Beach at 11am on the newly-rebuilt boardwalk.

 It's a family-friendly art parade that encourages creativity and artistic expression, inspired by Rockaway's participation in the famous Coney Island Mermaid Parade, according to an organizers The Rockaway Mermaid Brigade - a locally-run group who have been representing the peninsula at the Coney Island event each year.